AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

 Section: *'selection'*
 ======================

-The temporal, spatial and spectral binning of the data can be customized using the configuration option of this section.
+The temporal, spatial and spectral binning of the data can be customized using the configuration options of this section.

-The *ROI* (region of interest) center is defined by giving explicit Galactic sky coordinates (glon and glat).
+The center of the *ROI* (region of interest) is defined by explicit Galactic sky coordinates (glon and glat).

 .. csv-table::
    :header: "Option", "Description", "Type", "Default", "Required"
-   :widths: 20, 20, 20, 20, 100
+   :widths: 20, 100, 20, 20, 20

-   "emin", "Energy min in MeV", "int", 100, "no" "emax", "Energy max in MeV", "int", 10000, "no" "glat", "Center of the ROI ('*latitude*' or *'b'*)", "float", "null", "no" "glon", "Center of the ROI ('*longitude*' or *'l'*)", "float", "null", "no" "tmin", "Minimum time (in MJD or TT)", "float", "null", "yes" "tmax", "Maximum time (in MJD or TT)", "float", "null", "yes" "timetype", "| The date format of tmin and tmax.
+   "emin", "Energy min in MeV", "int", 100, "no" "emax", "Energy max in MeV", "int", 10000, "no" "glat", "Center of the ROI ('*latitude*' or *'b'*)", "float", "null", "yes" "glon", "Center of the ROI ('*longitude*' or *'l'*)", "float", "null", "yes" "tmin", "Minimum time (in MJD or TT)", "float", "null", "yes" "tmax", "Maximum time (in MJD or TT)", "float", "null", "yes" "timetype", "| The date format of tmin and tmax.